-The opioid crisis is very real, and very deadly.
-And if we want to stop it, or at least reduce the damage, we need to understand how these drugs work at a biological and neural level.
+The opioid crisis is real and deadly.
+If we want to stop it, we need to understand how these drugs work at a biological and neural level.
 Why are opioids so addictive?
-And is there anything we can do to counteract their effects?
+Is there anything we can do to counteract their effects?

 This is the second article in a series about opioid addiction.
 You can read the first article here.

 Opioids derive their name because they are related to opium, the dried form of the milky latex secreted by an opium poppy’s seed pod when it is scratched.

 Opium contains both morphine and codeine.
 These are so-called opiate drugs, meaning that they’re natural ingredients of opium itself.

 The more general term opioid refers to drugs that have biological effects similar to the natural opiates, whether they’re found in opium or not.
 For example, heroin is an opioid drug that is similar to morphine but about three times more potent.

 This is a transcript from the video series The Addictive Brain.
 Watch it now, on Wondrium.

 Although heroin isn’t found in opium itself, its biological effects are similar to those of the natural opiates, classifying it as an opioid drug.

 Likewise, prescription painkillers like Vicodin and Percoset contain opioid drugs that are derived from chemicals in opium but that aren’t found in opium themselves.

 Some of the most powerful opioid drugs, like fentanyl and carfentanil, are completely artificial and man-made and aren’t even derived from opium or its contents.
 But because their biological effects are similar to the biological effects of the opiates, they’re also classified as opioids.